Balsamic Glazed Brussels Sprouts

 - Trim the root ends of the Brussels sprouts.
 Halve the Brussels sprouts vertically.
 Place the sprouts in a large bowl and toss with olive oil, salt and pepper.
 Transfer to a baking sheet and spread out evenly so that the Brussels sprouts are not touching.
 Place the baking sheet in the middle of the oven and roast, stirring every 10 minutes, until Brussels sprouts are dark brown and crispy, 25 to 30 minutes.

-- While the Brussels sprouts are cooking, make the balsamic glaze.
-Combine the vinegar, mustard, and honey in a small pot and place over high heat.
-Bring to a boil, then lower to a simmer and cook until reduced by half, about 20 minutes.
+- Combine vinegar, mustard, and honey in a small pot and place over high heat.
+Bring to a boil, then lower to a simmer and cook until balsamic glaze is reduced by half, about 20 minutes.

 - Return the Brussels sprouts and balsamic glaze to the large bowl and toss to combine.
 Sprinkle sliced green onion and Parmesan cheese over top and serve immediately.

 What others are saying